G120 Quick Start Guide

 The G120 has the option of being connected to an Iridium Edge module.
 The Iridium Edge module contains an Iridium SBD modem and antenna, which allows the G120 to send data when the cellular network is not available (e.g. out of mobile coverage areas).
 Because of the higher costs of Iridium SBD data, the G120 firmware has been designed to allow it to be configured to only send a subset of the normal data based on the applied parameters.
 Upon returning to coverage the full data set (stored in device memory when out of coverage) is uploaded to the server.

 |Hardware & Harness||Parameters||Records & Logging||Data calculator|

 Iridium Set Up Check List

 (Steps 1 and 2 are the minimum requirement to have a device connect via Iridium.)

-- Install Iridium Edge Modem and device according to the wiring diagram/install guide <link to this>
+- Install Iridium Edge Modem and device according to the wiring diagram/install guide provided by Iridium.

 - Enable Iridium Parameter set to Yes